Will-of-the-Wisp/Resources/README.md

-# Resources
+# Fading Gui Controls
-A collection of resources created by [Will o' Wisp Games](http://www.willowispgames.com/) for the MIT Licensed Open Source version of [Torque3D](http://www.torque3d.org/) from [GarageGames](http://www.garagegames.com/).
+A collection of new gui conrtrol classes that support fading in/out via custom rendering code and script commands.
+Created by [Will o' Wisp Games](http://www.willowispgames.com/) for the MIT Licensed Open Source version of [Torque3D](http://www.torque3d.org/) from [GarageGames](http://www.garagegames.com/).

 # License
 All resources are MIT Licensed under the original license included with Torque3D.